 If you can, think about a particularly great holiday memory and how a favorite food plays into that memory, then write a blog post and share the link in an email.

-If you don’t have one of your own, don’t be shy about sharing a recipe you enjoy from someone else — just be sure to follow content curation best practices and give proper credit where credit is due.
+If you don’t have one of your own, don’t be shy about sharing a recipe from someone else — just be sure to follow content curation best practices and give proper credit where credit is due.

 By sharing a great recipe, not only will you be building stronger relationships with your customers but you’ll also be helping your customers to add some extra sparkle to their table this year.